-The Proposed Development represents a clear form of sustainable development, creating a new modern environmental agricultural facility, creating up to 30 new local job opportunities and drawing on clean renewable energy generated immediately adjacent to it from a new solar PV farm thereby helping reduce carbon emissions which are required to meet the Climate Act 250 net zero target.
-Very special circumstances mare recognised in National Planning Policy as 050 net zero target environmental benefits associated with increased production of energy from renewable sources as demonstrated in this Proposal.
+The Proposed Development represents a clear form of sustainable development, creating a new modern environmental agricultural facility, creating up to 30 new local job opportunities and drawing on clean renewable energy generated immediately adjacent to it from a new solar PV farm thereby helping reduce carbon emissions which are required to meet the Climate Act 2050 net zero target.
+Very special circumstances mare recognised in National Planning Policy as including the wider environmental benefits associated with increased production of energy from renewable sources as demonstrated in this Proposal.